 Managing Director & CEO

 Then, in order to secure a commercial banking license, he agreed to merge Capital First with IDFC Bank in December 2018 and took over as the MD and CEO of the merged entity.
-Since then, in seven quarters, between December 2019 to September 2020, he has increased retail loan book from 13.16% pre-merger to over 60% (Rs.
-59,860 crores, US$8.14 bn) of the total funded assets, increased Net Interest margin from 1.68% pre-merger to 4.57%, increased CASA from 8.68% to 40.37%, turned the bank into profitability, and is currently busy converting the bank into a world-class retail bank in India.
+Since then, between December 2018 to December 2020, he has increased retail loan book from 13.16% pre-merger to over 60.35% (Rs.
+66,665 crores) of the total funded assets, increased Net Interest margin from 1.68% pre-merger to 4.65%, increased CASA from 8.68% to 48.31%, turned the bank into profitability, and is currently busy converting the bank into a world-class retail bank in India.
 The bank now has over 10 million customers and loan book of more than Rs.
-1 lac crores (~US$14 bn).
-He believes India provides unlimited opportunity in financial services.
+1 lac crores (~us$14 bn).
+He believes India provides unlimited opportunity in financial services in India.

 During his career, he and his organization have received a number of domestic and international awards including the prestigious CNBC Awaaz Entrepreneur of the year 2020, CNBC Asia's "Innovative company of the year" India Business Leader Awards-2017, "Most Inspirational Leveraged Management Buyout, India 2018" by CFI Awards, "Entrepreneur of the Year" Award at Asia Pacific Entrepreneurship Awards 2017, "Transformational Leader 2018" by CFI Awards UK, "Financial Services Company of the Year, 2018 - VC Circle", "Outstanding contribution to Financial Inclusion, India, 2017" from Capital Finance International, London, "Most Promising Business Leaders of Asia" 2016 by Economic Times, 'Outstanding Entrepreneur Award' in Asia Pacific Entrepreneurship Awards 2016, Greatest Corporate Leaders of India- 2014, Business Today - India's Most Valuable Companies 2016 & 2015, Economic Times 500 India's Future Ready Companies 2016, Fortune India's Next 500 Companies 2016, Dun & Bradstreet India's Top 500 Companies & Corporates 2016 & 2015.
 During his prior stint, awards included "Best Retail bank in Asia 2001", "Excellence in Retail Banking Award" 2002, "Best Retail Bank in India 2003, 2004, and 2005" from the Asian Banker, "Most Innovative Bank" 2007, "Leaders under 40" from Business Today in 2009, and was nominated "Retail Banker of the Year" by EFMA Europe for 2008.

 He is an alumnus of Birla Institute of Technology and Harvard Business School.
-He has ran 23 half-marathons and 8 full marathons.
+He has run 23 half-marathons and 8 full marathons.